aminaslami/Sample-Sence-in-Unity/README.md

 # Sample-Sence-in-Unity

-create a new repository on the command line
+You can create a new repository on the command line, follow the below steps.
 ```
 echo "# Sample-Sence-in-Unity" >> README.md
 git init